Anthony Henday Drive: Future

 To meet long-term requirements, Alberta Transportation also proposes to construct a high capacity directional ramp carrying traffic from eastbound Anthony Henday Drive to northbound Ray Gibbon Drive after the latter is twinned and upgraded to a freeway.
 Ray Gibbon Drive is proposed as a major corridor that will carry the Highway 2 designation in the future.
 One kilometre further down the road at 137 Avenue, grading was initially completed for a partial cloverleaf interchange but in 2008 Alberta elected not to spend $7 million to complete paving of the ramps because development did not yet require it.
 St. Albert mayor Nolan Crouse was unhappy with the decision, stating that his city would not pay for it either.
 "It's going to sit there until there's another plan, and right now we don't have a plan... we have taken the position that we think it's the province's responsibility, and they say they won't," Crouse said.
 As of 2018, there is no timeline for completion of the interchange.
 Grading was also completed for a partial cloverleaf interchange at 50 Street in the northeast, but no timeline has been set for construction.

 Alberta proposes to construct a second ring road around Edmonton to support future growth, approximately 8 km beyond Anthony Henday Drive.
 The road would not be constructed for roughly 40 years, and could cost upwards of $11 billion.
 Parkland County mayor Rod Shaigec voiced his support for the plan in 2014, stating, "if we don't implement and have another ring road, it's going to be further traffic congestion and have environmental impacts as well."
-Edmonton mayor Don Iveson called the plan a bad idea, instead favouring expansion to Light Rail Transit and upgrades to existing roadways in the Edmonton area such as Yellowhead Trail.
+Edmonton mayor Don Iveson called the plan a bad idea, instead favouring expansion to the LRT and upgrades to existing roadways in the Edmonton area such as Yellowhead Trail.
 Both projects could be completed for the cost of the proposed outer ring road, he argued, and in 2016 the city announced that Yellowhead Trail would be upgraded to a freeway after the federal and provincial governments agreed to fund half of the $1 billion project.
 In May 2017, Edmonton Police Chief Rod Knecht expressed his support for an increase in the speed limit on Anthony Henday Drive from 100 km/h to 110 kph.